 Candidates can also approach the question by making a judgement on whether the impacts of urban reimaging are rarely positive in some places than others through a consideration of criteria such as the political will, allocated budget, choice of strategy and local liveability.
 Candidates could consider different groups of people along the lines of age, gender and income level.

-Levels marked using Generic Level Descriptors for H2 essays
+Levels marked using Generic Level Descriptors for H1 essays

-3. Evaluate the success of the strategies used to address issues faced by women in the cities.
-[20]
+3. Evaluate the success of slum management strategies in achieving sustainable urban development.
+[13]

 Possible Approaches: